techies23/wp-calypso/docs/our-approach-to-data.md

 [Redux](http://redux.js.org/), described as a "predictable state container", is an evolution of the principles advocated in Flux.
 It is not a far departure from Flux, but is unique in many ways:

-- There is typically only a single store instance, which maintains all state for the entire application
+- There is typically a single store instance which maintains all state for the entire application
 - Action creators do not call to the global dispatcher directly, but rather return simple action objects which can be passed to the [store `dispatch` method](http://rackt.org/redux/docs/api/Store.html#dispatch)
 - While Flux Stores are responsible for maintaining own state, Redux reducers are composable functions that manipulate specific parts of the global state "tree"
 - Since state is the [single source of truth](http://rackt.org/redux/docs/introduction/ThreePrinciples.html#single-source-of-truth) for the entire application, reducers tend to be much simpler and more transparent than Flux stores